Improve your business growth strategy by falling back in love with your business

-The feelings of “It hasn’t worked out as I thought”, “I feel stuck”, “How do I take this to the next level as I hoped?” or even “How do I get out of this?” are where we see the signs that the owner(s) has stopped caring or has fallen out of love.
+The feelings of “It hasn’t worked out as I thought”.
+“I feel stuck”.
+“How do I take this to the next level as I hoped?”
+Or even “How do I get out of this?” are where we see the signs that the owner(s) has fallen out of love.

-At this stage what needs to be addressed is the creation of a critical path of how it will be possible for the owner(s) to fall back in love with the business, find the energy levels again and change their nervous distressing butterflies into excitement butterflies.
+At this stage what needs to be addressed is the creation of a critical path of how it will be possible for you, the owner, to fall back in love with your business.
+How you can find the energy levels again and change your nervous distressing butterflies into excitement butterflies.

 From here, it’s all about finding out why the business has got stuck and devising an ingenious plan….a strategy which is going to win and getting some outside help at this stage is often advisable to give an objective view point.
 Then once the plan and strategy are devised and written down this most often puts that “spark back” into the owner’s energy levels and the heartbeat back into the business.

-In our view there are 9 very key areas of business (see below) that skills, beliefs and knowledge should build within BUT the syntax (order) in which the focused learning should take place is very individual to each and every business’s unique need.
+In our view there are 9 very key areas of business (see below) that skills, beliefs and knowledge should build within.
+BUT the syntax (order) in which the focused learning should take place is very individual.
 Again, advice should be sought over the right order of learning for results to build quickly.

 Commitment to continuous learning is a must for any business leader.
-This is especially relevant to the SME market as is acceptance of the fact that we should not wish that “things were better” but wish that “I am better” and act on this.
+This is especially relevant to the SME market as is acceptance that we should not wish that “things were better”.
+But wish that “I am better” and act on this.

-Once we accept that we must care for and nurture our business, learn along the way and treat our own business in the way we would hope to treat our very best customers so we can then tread a path of never ending improvement and begin to make things happen.
+We must accept that we have to care for and nurture our business, learn along the way and treat our own business in the way we would hope to treat our very best customers.
+Only then can we then tread a path of never-ending improvement and begin to make things happen.

 To care, we must adopt the following 9 key areas as a start point to continuous learning: